sarmadr/VeRyPy/README.md

 <!-- TODO: https://www.smartfile.com/blog/testing-python-with-travis-ci/ -->
 <!-- [![Travis](https://img.shields.io/travis/zalandoresearch/flair.svg)](https://travis-ci.org/zalandoresearch/flair) -->

+Sarmad has just cloned and pushed this to his own branch!
 *Save your effort to where it matters.
 With VeRyPy you can avoid reimplementing the best-known classical VRP heuristic algorithms and concentrate on building atop of existing research.*

 Many planning tasks such as delivery truck route planning, grocery or meal deliveries, school bus routing, service visit routing, waste collection, and many others can be modeled as a Capaciated **Vehicle Routing Problem** (CVRP).
 VeRyPy is an **easy** to use **Python** library of classical algorithms for CVRPs with **symmetric** distances.
 Besides CVRPs, the enclosed implemented algorithms can also be used to solve travelling salesman problems (TSP).